alaffin12/stackedit/Caught by Stradh.md

 In the "Laughing Guard" scenario a riot is starting.
 The players may choose to intervene on either side, or simply avoid getting involved at all.
 In the "Consort of Stradh" the players will bear witness to a violent, brutal execution of a family who (for the most part) have done nothing wrong.
 Players may choose to intervene (leading to a riot) or may choose to avoid getting involved at all.
 Let is all play out - the winning side depends on the players, but if the players don't get involved then it depends on the start:

 *If the players side with Lady Wachter, or if the start is the "Laughing Guard" scenario:*
 * Vargas Vallakovich is killed.
-Lady Wachter wants a public execution, but she won't take a chance on him escapting.
+Lady Wachter wants a public execution, but she won't take a chance on him escaping.
 * Lydia Vallakovich is the sister of the priest at St. Andral's.
-Lady Wachter will per
+Lady Wachter is in a bind with her, as keeping her on hand would allow her to control the church.
+If she can be captured alive she will be imprisoned in the Burgomaster's Mansion - her former home - to be used as leverage.
+*